colmap/colmap/doc/install.rst

 from https://demuc.de/colmap/.
 Executables for Linux/Unix/BSD are available at https://repology.org/metapackage/colmap/versions.
-Note that the COLMAP packages in the default repositories for Linux/Unix/BSD do not come with CUDA support, which requires manual compilation, which is relatively easy on these platforms.
+Note that the COLMAP packages in the default repositories for Linux/Unix/BSD do not come with CUDA support, which requires manual compilation but is relatively easy on these platforms.

+COLMAP can be used as an independent application through the command-line or graphical user interface.
+Alternatively, COLMAP is also built as a reusable library, i.e., you can include and link COLMAP against your own source code, as described further below.

 ------------------
 Pre-built Binaries